Programming with Python | Chapter 19: Testing with pytest (Alternative Framework)

 Chapter Objectives

-• Understand the benefits of using pytest as an alternative to unittest.
+- Understand the benefits of using

-• Learn how to run tests using the pytest command-line tool.
+pytest‘s test discovery mechanism. - Learn how to run tests using the

 Introduction